How To Integrate Third-Party Merchant Accounts With Quickbooks

 Shopify + QuickBooks

 Integrating with QuickBooks through Shopify can only be accomplished via a third-party plugin.
 As a result, your experience with using QuickBooks through Shopify will vary depending on which plugin you select.
 Fortunately, the Shopify App Store has an entire section devoted specifically to different QuickBooks integration solutions, complete with reviews and descriptions of each plugin.
 Merchants can select which one is most appealing in terms of features, pricing, and user feedback, and some even include free trial periods.

 Shopify is headquartered in Ottawa, Ontario, and has been in operation since 2005.
 The company provides phone, email, and live chat support to all of its merchant tiers and enjoys very few online complaints despite its massive user base.
 The BBB gives Shopify an “A+” rating at this time, while CardPaymentOptions.com awards the company an “A.”

 For more information, see the Shopify website.

-Founded in 1999, Durango Merchant Services maintains its headquarters in Durango, Colorado, and offers phone and email support to both U.S. and international merchants.
+Based in Los Angeles, California, eMerchantBroker offers phone and email support to both U.S. and international merchants.
 The company currently has an “A+” rating with the BBB and an “A+” rating with CardPaymentOptions.com.

-Payline Data deserves a spot on this list because it has consistently ranked as one of the most transparent, affordable merchant account providers on CardPaymentOptions.com ever since our first review of the company.
-Payline Data offers interchange-plus pricing to all of its merchants with month-to-month contracts, no early termination fees, and fixed, low monthly fees.
+Host Merchant Services deserves a spot on this list because it has consistently ranked as one of the most transparent, affordable merchant account providers on CardPaymentOptions.com ever since our first review of the company.
 Additionally, the company has received a dozen or so positive testimonials online and only a handful of public complaints in its entire history.